 From 1961 to his death in 1989, Bill Muster ran a series of businesses for his senior business partner, Richard Simonton.
 Companies hatched under the art deco bow truss roofs of the 1930s-era studio building at 6900 Santa Monica Boulevard (Historic Route 66)* included: the Los Angeles and Orange County music by Muzak franchise, California Communications post-production studios, Pacific Network, Inc. sound and lighting equipment rental company, the Delta Queen Steamboat Company,* and the editorial offices of his travel book series for the Rand McNally, World Traveler's Almanac.*

 One of the greatest honors he received in his lifetime was when the Society for American Travel Writers (SATW) bestowed the Marco Polo Award on him in 1988.
 They also named their photo contest after him for his effort in developing the show.
 It is now known as the Muster Photo Competition.*

-Bill Muster stood by his daughter and helped her leave the Hare Krishna organization when she was ready.
-His role in her life is depicted in her memoir, Betrayal of the Spirit: My Life behind the Headlines of the Hare Krishna Movement.*
+Bill Muster helped his daughter survive and leave the Hare Krishna organization.
+He is depicted in her memoir, Betrayal of the Spirit: My Life behind the Headlines of the Hare Krishna Movement.*

 Bill Muster lived the last seventeen years of his life in his Skylark Lane modern home, in the hills above Sunset Strip.
 He died at home surrounded by family and friends January 3, 1989.
 The International Teleproduction Society named him "Man of our Time" in 1988, just weeks before his passing.